Ian Happ Player Props: Cubs vs. Cardinals

 Ian Happ At The Plate

-- Happ has had at least one RBI in 33.3% of his games this season (11 of 33), with two or more RBI four times (12.1%).
+- Happ has had at least one RBI in 31.4% of his games this year (11 of 35), with two or more RBI four times (11.4%).
 He has also accounted for three or more of his team's runs in three contests.

-- In 12 of 33 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 12 of 35 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.